- 1 Finance Careers in 2017

 To reach up to the stage of an FP&A manager or director, usually a beginner has to spend a good amount of years on some organizational accounting position at medium ranks.
 It will help him in understanding the nuances of financial planning, budgeting and cash flow.
 A basic graduate degree in commerce or finance is required but a master’s degree can help in starting off at a higher grade.
 The experience and learning while on job is the most important aspect to grow as a FP&A professional.
 This job is considered to be good in terms of salary considering the manageable work pressure and a relatively secure job than others discussed earlier.

 Final Words on Careers in Finance

-No doubt, careers in finance offer lucrative perks but there is stiff competition to get a job.
+No doubt, FP&A jobs and careers in finance offer lucrative perks but there is stiff competition to get a job.
 Besides the required qualifications, you should also have a passion to keep pace with volatile financial markets and financial regulations.